 A Typical Scenario

-When your spouse arrives, often very apologetic, you are not interested in anything he or she may have to say: you are in another self-state, unable to reason, unable--and frankly, unwilling--at that time, to repair this rift between you.
-Because you are defending yourself against this connection with your spouse, he or she experiences helplessness ("nothing I do matters," "I can't get through to her"), frustration, irritation, and--especially if your spouse's early woundedness surrounds feeling misunderstood, unseen or unknown, or feeling easily criticized or judged--sometimes now your spouse is triggered into a self-protective self-state and the two of you are in the midst of a nasty, escalating war.
+When your spouse arrives, often very apologetic, you are not interested in anything he or she may have to say: you are in another self-state, unable to reason, unable — and frankly, unwilling — at that time, to repair this rift between you.
+Because you are defending yourself against this connection with your spouse, he or she experiences helplessness (“nothing I do matters,” “I can’t get through to her”), frustration, irritation, and especially if your spouse’s early woundedness surrounds feeling misunderstood, unseen or unknown, or feeling easily criticized or judged, sometimes now your spouse is triggered into a self-protective self-state and the two of you are in the midst of a nasty, escalating war.
 If this sounds familiar, please do not feel alone.
-The battle of the old wounds is one of the most common conflicts in marriage, and it can be resolved.
+At times a dance, but now The Battle of the Old Wounds is one of the most common conflicts in marriage, and it can be resolved.

 Ending the War